-The major goal of the map tile layers presence in Google Earth is displaying your favorite map in 3D with other Google Earth coverages in order to plan your trip or perform some geospatial analysis.
+The major goal of the map tile layer’s presence in Google Earth is displaying your favorite map in 3D with other Google Earth coverages in order to plan your trip or perform some geospatial analysis.
 In general, the web-based map tiles in Google Earth can be really useful in areas, where data provided by Google is not good enough.

-Predominantly they come in bundles, including all the map tiles possible to launch in the Google Earth platform.
+Predominantly they come in bundles, including all the map tiles possible to launch on the Google Earth platform.
 They are based on the Python script, which computes tile coordinates automatically for the current view in the Google Earth application.
 See some examples below.

 The option is really good, although not free of disadvantages.
 There are two major flaws, which should be mentioned.
 All the overlays don’t cooperate with our map rotation.
 In practice, they will be valid for the true north direction only.
 It’s important because of the geographical names, which appear on the map.
-All street names, place names for example will be rotated when changing our direction of view in Google Earth (Pic.
+All street names, and place names for example will be rotated when changing our direction of view in Google Earth (Pic.
 6).

 The reason behind it is a lack of support for the <rotation> option.

 Another significant disadvantage is a lack of cooperation with the 3D layer provided by Google Earth.
 Since they work well with the digital elevation model, as seen in mountainous areas (Pic.
-7), it’s not really possible in the urban areas, where all the objects stick up through our image, make it useless (Pic.
+7), it’s not really possible in the urban areas, where all the objects stick up through our image, making it useless (Pic.
 8).